 I always thought that our spending habits when it came to groceries were pretty normal (maybe because for the first six years of our marriage, we lived in a poor college town full of poor college students), but based on some of the comments coming in lately asking how we manage to spend so little on groceries every month, I guess I’m a little more unusual than I thought.

-Update: As of October 2017, we spend more than we used to, as we now are a family of three–usually between $250-280 a month.
-Note, however, that this number includes ALL household goods as well, such as toilet paper, makeup for me, diapers, etc.
+Update: As of September 2018, we spend more than we used to, as we now are a family of four–usually between $300-380 a month.
+Note, however, that this number includes ALL household goods as well, such as toilet paper, makeup for me, diapers, etc. (And when I really watch the budget closely, we still have months where we spend just $250!)

 Honestly, it took me a little while to get this grocery bill thing so low–when Matt and I were first engaged and he was coming over to my apartment for pretty much every meal but breakfast, I went crazy on the grocery bill (mostly just because I wanted to impress him with my burgeoning cooking skills).
 I remember that for those first few months of engagement and marriage, I was easily spending $300-350 a month on groceries for just the two of us.
 It wasn’t until we’d been married about a year and were both jobless for about 4 months that I started to really crack down on our spending, especially when it came to groceries.
 During that time, I learned how to be “the crazy coupon lady” and learned to basically live on rice and beans.
 There were times during that summer that we only spent $75 a month on food.